Loading...

 Drinks on the Waterfront

-Ok, so I guess the majority of this post is reviewing different places to drink in Chicago (ahem, Katie & Sam, what does this say about our friendship???) but the truth is, for a quick weekend visit to a city that isn’t far from “home,” passing the time with friends, enjoying cocktails and food, takes priority over rushing to every single museum and tourist attraction.
+Ok, so I guess the majority of this post is reviewing different places to drink in Chicago, but the truth is, for a quick weekend visit to a city that isn’t far from “home,” passing the time with friends, enjoying cocktails and food, takes priority over rushing to every single museum and tourist attraction.
 Patio season was still in session, making it the perfect pastime on my weekend here.
 We stopped for a glass of wine at City Winery at the Chicago River Walk, across the way from Smith & Wollensky’s, and sat right on the steps at the bank of the river.
 It was very entertaining to watch boats go in and out, the workers of the rental agencies doing acrobatics to jump from boat to boat maneuver them into their slips at the Marina.

-Chicago was so much fun, aside from the personal enjoyment I get from traveling and exploring a new city, one of the biggest joys I got out of this trip was seeing two of my best friends thriving in a new place.
-They loved showing me around and I could tell that the move had been such a great thing for the two of them.
-New adventures will be had the next time I visit, which I look forward to!
+Chicago is always so much fun, aside from the personal enjoyment I get from traveling and exploring a new city, one of the biggest joys I got out of this trip was seeing two of my friends thriving in a new place.

 Have you been to Chicago?
 What bars and restaurants were the favorites that you visited?
 Is a visit to the Sears/Willis tower worth it?
 Leave a comment with your recommendation below!